-Senate Bill 183 aims to enhance the reimbursement process for emergency services under the Medical Assistance program, specifically addressing non-transport ambulance services.
-Starting January 1, 2027, the bill mandates that the Department of Health Services (DHS) adjust the reimbursement rate for services coded as A0998 (ambulance response and treatment, no transport) to match the rate for A0429 (ambulance service, basic life support, emergency transport).
-This change is intended to ensure that emergency medical responders are adequately compensated for their services, even when a patient is not transported.
+Senate Bill 183 aims to amend the Medical Assistance program by adjusting reimbursement rates for non-transport ambulance services and enhancing reporting on the scope of practice for emergency medical responders.
+Specifically, starting January 1, 2027, the Department of Health Services (DHS) is directed to increase the reimbursement rate for services classified under HCPCS code A0998 (ambulance response and treatment, no transport) to match the rate for HCPCS code A0429 (ambulance service, basic life support, emergency transport).
+This change is intended to ensure that reimbursement for non-transport services is more equitable and reflective of the costs associated with providing such services.

-Additionally, the bill requires the Emergency Medical Services Board to collaborate with DHS and the Technical College System Board to produce an annual report on changes to the scope of practice for emergency medical responders and practitioners.
-This report will inform the legislature about state and national developments in the field and their implications for training.
-Furthermore, the bill modifies eligibility criteria for the expenditure restraint incentive program by excluding certain expenditures related to joint fire departments and emergency medical services from the calculations that determine eligibility for incentive payments.
+Additionally, the bill mandates the Emergency Medical Services Board to collaborate with DHS and the Technical College System Board to produce an annual report on changes to the scope of practice for emergency medical responders and related practitioners.
+This report will be submitted to the legislature to inform them of any relevant changes that may impact training and practice standards.
+Furthermore, the bill modifies eligibility criteria for the expenditure restraint incentive program by excluding certain expenditures related to joint fire departments and emergency medical services from being counted against local levy limits, thereby providing municipalities with greater financial flexibility.

 Text as Enrolled: 79.05(2)(c), 79.05